uf-icbr-bioinformatics/uf-icbr-bioinformatics.github.io/index.md

 All code available throught this page is © University of Florida Research Foundation.

 ---
-## Bioscripts
+## Csvutils
-Bioscripts is a collection of command-line tools for various bioinformatics tasks.
-They are primarily oriented towards the analysis of NGS data.
-This package is available through the [bioscripts](https://github.com/uf-icbr-bioinformatics/bioscripts) repository.
+A collection of utilities for working with delimited files.
+Includes a program to automatically convert several delimited files into a single Excel file, and an interactive full-screen viewer for delimited files.
+This package is available through the [csvutils](https://github.com/uf-icbr-bioinformatics/csvutils) repository